rot256/MIPS-Simulation/README.md

 D CODE
 ```

-We also chose to implement the instructions a one big switch statement.
-Which in hindsight isn't a terribly clean way to do it.
+We also chose to implement the instructions a one big switch statement (because lazy).

-# Testing
+### Testing

 In SegfaultSimulator (SS) we focused on great tests and exceptionally high code quality,
 we therefore have thorough test of every possible edge case with systematic unit tests.
-In all seriousness, there are 3 tests.
+In all seriousness - there are 3 tests.

     fib_rec.S    : A recursive implementation of fibonacci to test the stack (Load Word & Store Word)
     arithmetic.S : Some shitty attempt at implementing a LFSR